gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 == Usage ==

-Once installed and activated, you need to go to the Appearance -> Customize -> WooCommerce -> Checkout section in the WordPress dashboard.
+Once installed and activated, you need to go to the WooCommerce -> Settings -> General page in the WordPress dashboard.
 You can enter your API key and set your other options here.

 == Changelog ==
 = 1.0 (24/02/2019) =